-There are no scheduled pool closures at this time.
+There are no upcoming club events or parent/swimmer meetings scheduled at this time.

 Steve has been involved with water sports for more than 60 years.
 He started swimming competitively at age 4.
 By age 14, he was a national record holder in the 100-meter butterfly.
 In high school and college he was an All-American in swimming and water polo.
 At Indiana University he was part of the 1st and 2nd ever NCAA Swimming Championship teams.

 Steve’s coaching career started at Indiana University as an assistant coach with the legendary Dr. James Counsilman.
 Since then, Steve has coached, Olympic world record holders, winners of the Waikiki Roughwater Swim, masters swimming champions and more than 50 High School All-Americans.

 Steve has coached teams in Hawaii and abroad: Punahou High School, the University of Hawaii Men’s swim team, the United States National Swim Team, the Kealakehe High School Swim Team, Kona Masters Swimming among others.
 Borowski also founded swim teams in Hawaii: in 1993, the Kona Aquatics — the first age-group team in Kona — Kona Masters Swimming.

 Steve led Punahou boys and girls to 13 consecutive State Championships and the Kealakehe High School Swim team to the school’s only state championship.